somonesummers/VelProfiles/README.txt

 fit*.m files are functions used in the fitting scheme.

 ViewData.m is used to display field aPRES data that was first processed using the methods cited in the paper.
+This file is locally called 'ImageP2.mat' but is not included in this repo.

 Questions can be sent to the corresponding author:
 Paul T. Summers